Lesterpaintstheworld/terminal-velocity/documentation/deduplication_findings.md

 - Consolidate the identified redundancies into a cohesive narrative structure.
 - Ensure that all relevant information is preserved while eliminating duplications.

+## Next Steps
+- Consolidate the identified redundancies into a cohesive narrative structure.
+- Ensure that all relevant information is preserved while eliminating duplications.

 ## Overview
 This document will serve as a record of identified redundancies within the "Terminal Velocity" narrative.
 It will include similar information presented in various forms, along with their contexts.